juferafo/UDE-airflow/README.md

 ### Log dataset

-The log dataset contains information about the user interaction with the app (sign-in/out, user ID, registration type, listened songs, etc...).
+The log dataset contains information about the user interaction with the app (sign-in/out, user ID, registration type, connection string, listened songs, etc...).
 This dataset was built from the events simulator [eventsim](https://github.com/Interana/eventsim) and, like the song dataset, the information is stored in JSON files.
 Below you can find the schema of the log dataset.

 ```
 {